mamaheux/pyodas2/README.md

 pip install pyodas2
 ```

-If you want to use the class in the visualization package, PyODAS2 must be installed with the visualization optional
+If you want to use the classes of the visualization package, PyODAS2 must be installed with the visualization optional
 dependencies.
 They contain PySide6 which has a LGPL licence.
 ```bash
 pip install pyodas2[visualization]